intentionally-left-nil/yatlab/README.md

 # Yatlab

 This repository holds the website component of yatlab.
-It handles the OAuth flow to authorize yatlab for a slack workspace.
+It handles the OAuth flow to authorize yatlab for a Slack workspace.
 It also manages the acronyms for each team.

 ## Installation
 Prerequisites: Node, Yarn, Postgres